Written by: Dave Renshaw

-This set the tone on how we approached each daily journey, we would talk in inches on the map or kilometres actually travelled depending on our mood.
-I must add at this stage we had bought a much bigger map so the journey was looking a little more formidable and less doable.
+This set the tone on how we approached each daily journey; we would talk in inches on the map or kilometres actually travelled depending on our mood.
+I must add at this stage we had bought a much bigger map, so the journey was looking a little more formidable and less doable.

-Europe was a synch when it came to hitchhiking as the whole of the continent was totally au fait with the concept of people standing on the side of the road hitching a ride.
+Europe was a synch when it came to hitchhiking as the whole of the continent was au fait with the concept of people standing on the side of the road hitching a ride.
 Egypt and every country south of it was another story.
 They did not have a clue about what was happening when they saw these two young backpackers standing on the side of the road holding their thumbs out.
 They would stop and look at our thumbs and ask what we were doing.

 However we soon found out that the local transport was very cheap, that was if we didn’t mind riding with the odd goat or artillery field gun.

-After missing the pyramids due to an Oxo cubed size bit of hashish in a cigarette, enough to tranquillise a bull elephant in a state of musth, gliding out of Cairo was an amazing experience.
+After missing the pyramids due to an Oxo cubed size bit of hashish in a cigarette, enough to tranquillise a bull elephant in a state of musth, gliding out of Cairo was a fantastic experience.
 We suddenly realised the extent of Egypt’s history and while the Aswan dam is huge and an incredible feat of engineering, it was sad to think that deep below in the now flooded valleys there could be undiscovered tombs and temples – lost to history with so many stories untold.

 There are many things one learns while travelling the Nile through Egypt and Sudan, and all of them are “Don’t drink the water.”
 Forget fad diets, have a glass of the local water and go 13 days on the Nile – I weighed 73kg on day one as we left Khartoum, and on arrival at Juba 13 days later I weighed just 58kg.